neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 ## Giscus

-Previously, this blog used Disqus to support the comment system.
+This blog used to run the Disqus comment system.
 While I personally had no issues with Disqus
 (and I had less than ten comments in the blog at the time of migration!), I was made aware of some [data privacy concerns](https://www.logora.com/blog-posts/data-privacy-concerns-disqus) with the company.

 Even for a site as innocuous as my own,
-I didn't want contributors to feel uncomfortable with where their comments may be going (or sold to).
+I didn't want contributors to feel uncomfortable with where their data may be stored (or sold to).
-Since the site is maintained on GitHub and deployed with GitHub Pages, keeping the comments on GitHub seemed to be a natural choice.
+Since my site is maintained on GitHub and deployed with GitHub Pages, keeping the comments on GitHub seemed to be a natural choice.

 The biggest downside is the need for contributors to have a GitHub account---perhaps a deterrent for non-technical readers.
-Fortunately, once an account is created, _no technical knowledge is necessary_ to comment: the widget UI works just like any other comment system.
+Fortunately, once an account is created, _no technical knowledge is necessary_ to comment.
+The widget UI works just like any other comment system.

 ## Conclusion

-As usual, I spent much more time refining the infrastructure of my website rather than contributing content to it.
+As usual, I spent more time refining my site's infrastructure than writing content.
-The project was insightful and incredibly fun, even so.
+Even so, the project was insightful and fun.
 Side projects don't always have to be lucrative or illustrious.
-The rejuvenating effect of simply building something beautiful is a reward of its own!
+The rejuvenating effect of simply building something beautiful is its own reward!